Great South West Walk

 We start the day with a short climb to the mouth of Tarragal Caves, a network of ancient limestone caves within the Discovery Bay Coastal Park overlooking Bridgewater Lakes.
 From here a gentle walk through sand hills brings us to the beginning of a remarkable day’s walk featuring an astounding display of diverse natural beauty.
 We will enjoy sensational cliff-top walking, two large seal colonies, a surreal petrified forest, ocean blowholes, kangaroos, pristine lakes and remote rugged coastline.
 We follow a rugged coastline where it seems you never put your camera away – the views are glorious!
 So have your cameras ready to capture the endless juggernaut of waves crashing onto the rocks below.

 We arrive at a moonscape of petrified trees where we will break for lunch, allowing you time to appreciate the views and explore this fascinating area.
 The walk after lunch is just as remarkable with more glorious coastline and plenty of photo opportunities including the aptly named ‘Perilous Parapet’.
 As we walk towards Cape Bridgewater look out for a local mob of kangaroos who usually keep a close eye on things.
 The trail takes us to some of the highest coastal cliffs in Victoria (130m) past two seal colonies – Australian and New Zealand fur seals who interestingly do not mingle even though they live in close proximity to each other.
 With several viewing platforms you can search for seals and take advantage of the magnificent uninterrupted views over deep-blue water to the horizon.
-We end our day with a beautiful dinner just for us at the Cape Nelson Lighthouse.
+We end our day with a beautiful dinner just for us at the Cape Nelson Lighthouse precinct and cafe.

 Meals: B, L, D

 Note: the Cape Nelson lighthouse tower will be undergoing renovations in late 2022/ 2023 and will be closed to visitors climbing it.